Ulaaka/Desktop-based-financial-application-for-personal-finance/README.md

 Features:

-- Supports PDF and CSV bank statements from multiple UK banks (Lloyds, HSBC, Monzo, Santander)
+- Supports PDF and CSV bank statements from multiple UK banks (Lloyds, HSBC, Monzo, Santander etc.)
 - Automatically standardises transaction data across different bank formats
 - Searchable and filterable transaction table
 - Smart auto-categorisation that updates as changes are made
 - Nine types of interactive charts and graphs
 - Export everything as CSV, PDF, or PNG
-- Files are encrypted on disk and passwords are never stored as plain text
+- Files are encrypted on disk and passwords are hashed
 - Recovers the account including access to the uploaded files